Bozar/cursedSouls/README.md

 The PC's actions take exactly 1 turn.
 But this rule dose not apply to some enemies.

+In addition to deal damage, some enemies have special abilities.
+There are 3 types of such abilities and they are introduced on the first three dungeon levels.

+* Summon allies (Level 1): Add one or more enemies to the dungeon under certain circumstances.
+* ???
+(Level 2): ???.
+* ???
+(Level 3): ???.

 [Work In Progress]

 During the boss fight, the PC can siphon far away orbs at low HP.